Poems not yet published

 abuse of women, cannot be washed away

 even in a heavy rain.
-You slink off,
+Devising ways

 Found poem — feminist lit titles